-A. The tax relief on the cost of a bicycle and equipment is allowed once in each period of five years.
+A. The tax relief on the cost of a bicycle and equipment is allowed once in each period of four years.
 This reflects what would be regarded as a reasonable lifespan for a bike.

 Q. Will there be any minimum number of days the bike must be used?